DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 2. Use the [`UploadControlValidationSettings.MaxFileSize`](http://help.devexpress.com/#AspNet/DevExpressWebUploadControlValidationSettings_MaxFileSizetopic) property to specify the maximum size for uploaded files.

-> Note that in the Advanced uploading mode, files are loaded in small fragments (200KB by default), thus setting the `httpRuntime`>`maxRequestLength` and `requestLimits`>`maxAllowedContentLength` options in *web.config* is not sufficient to prevent attacks.
+> Note: In the Advanced uploading mode, files are loaded in small fragments (200KB by default).
+As such, setting the `httpRuntime`>`maxRequestLength` and `requestLimits`>`maxAllowedContentLength` options in *web.config* is not sufficient to prevent attacks.

-See the [Uploading Large Files](https://documentation.devexpress.com/AspNet/9822/ASP-NET-WebForms-Controls/File-Management/File-Upload/Concepts/Uploading-Large-Files) documentation topic for more information.
+See the [Uploading Large Files](https://documentation.devexpress.com/AspNet/9822/ASP-NET-WebForms-Controls/File-Management/File-Upload/Concepts/Uploading-Large-Files) documentation topic for more information in this regard.

-The following controls limit the maximum size for uploaded files by default:
+The following controls limit the maximum size for upload operations by default:

 - The **ASPxHtmlEditor** defines a 31,457,280 byte limit for uploaded file size.
 - The **ASPxSpreadsheet** and **ASPxRichEdit** do not set a maximum size for an uploaded file, however there is a 31,457,280 byte limit for images to be inserted into a document.
-Note that both controls must be explicitly configured to accept file uploads.
+Note: Both controls must be explicitly configured to accept file uploads.

-The File Manager control automatically allows files to be uploaded, and does not impose any limitations on the file size and extension.
-You can disable file uploading with this code:
+The File Manager control automatically allows files to be uploaded and does not impose any limitations on file size and extension.
+You can disable file upload operations with this code:

 ```aspx
 <ASPxFileManager ... >